Looking for an undergraduate to join your research project?

 Want guidance on mentoring undergraduates?
 (Maybe you have an interested doctoral student or two?)

 • Mentoring undergraduates is a great opportunity for doctoral students on your research team to learn how to mentor beginning researchers.
-Check out this step-by-step tutorial on engaging and nurturing successful undergraduate researchers or this powerpoint presentation on understanding and fostering intellectual growth among the millennial generation of undergraduates.
+Check out this step-by-step tutorial on engaging and nurturing successful undergraduate researchers.

 How do I obtain IRB approval for including undergraduates in my research?